sandersms/Protos/README.md

 Prototyping files for varying solutions

-- GRPC Gateway for Inventory and Networking API - grpc_gw
+- Python GRPC Gateway for Inventory and Networking API - grpc_gw
-- Golang Gateway for Testing Networking functionality
+- Golang GRPC Gateway for Inventory and Networking functionality - nwgate
+- Golang GRPC Test client for the network gateway functionality - testclient <ip-address>